Kj0ric/lcd-semantic-analyzer/README.md

 This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.

 ## Acknowledgments
 - This project was developed as part of the Programming Languages course at Sabanci University.
-Special thanks to the course instructor Hüsnü Yenigün and teaching assistants for their guidance and support.
+Special thanks to the course instructor Hüsnü Yenigün and the teaching assistants for their guidance and support.
 - Thanks to the MIT/GNU Scheme development team for their excellent Scheme implementation